aminrabinia/MyRep/README.md

 # MyRep entials a program that downloads meta-data from playdrone and refines them for a multilayered Neural Network classifier.
-Parts of the NN code are taken from Andrew Ng's online class.
+This involves finding privacy-policy links in the meta-data pool and downloding their content.
+This content is later preprocessed by NLP techniques to feed the classifier.
+(Parts of the NN code are taken from Andrew Ng's online class.)